REPORT: 2025 Annual ProcureCon Chief Procurement Officer (CPO) Report

 4. Limitations and Exclusions

-The clause may include limitations on the amount of indemnification or exclusions for certain types of damages.
+The section may include limitations on the amount of indemnification or exclusions for certain types of damages.
 For instance, it might exclude indirect or consequential damages.

 5. Procedures for Claims